paramipersonal/facebook-selenium-java-testng/README.md

 ## Project Structure and Descriptions
 This is a simple project that uses Selenium 3, Java, TestNG to perform the below actions :
 1. Launch Facebook
-2. Login to Facebook Using your choice of email id and password
+2. Login to Facebook using your choice of email id and password
 3. Post a status "Hello World"
 4. Verify the posted status.